amhndu/conky-cards/README.md

 Color of the horizontal line stretching from the heading to the right end
 * color3 (color)
 Text color
-Here, (color) can be specified using the hexadecimal notation (without the preceding #) or a string from `/usr/share/X11/rgb.txt`
+Here, (color) can be specified using the hexadecimal notation (without the preceding #) or a color name specified in `/usr/share/X11/rgb.txt`
 Examples of legit colors : red, blue, 20efef
-You can change any of the above colors to suit you liking/theme
+You can change any of the above colors to suit your liking/theme
 Examples:
 If you want headings in blue, then run
 ```
 $ sed -i -r 's/color1 [a-z0-9]+$/color1 0000ff/' *_rc

-#(the [a-z0-9] also matches color names besides the hexadecimal colors)
 ```
+(the [a-z0-9] in the above pattern also matches color names besides the hexadecimal colors)

 Similarly, you can change the background color of the 'cards' specified by the variable `own_window_colour (color)` For transparency, uncomment the lines `#own_window_transparent yes` (by removing the #).